 Another small European country that is trying to make a name for itself as digital-friendly is Estonia.
 The Baltic country introduced a crypto licensing plan in 2019 to attract crypto companies and give its economy a much-needed boost.

 However, it did not take long before the Estonian government hit the brakes.
 Similar to what happened in Malta, Estonian authorities recognized the concerns over money laundering and shut down hundreds of crypto businesses recently.
 This move brought down their number from 1,234 at the end 2020 to 353 by the end of August 2021.
 Still, no other EU country seems as favorable to crypto businesses as Estonia today.

 5 - Gibraltar🔗

 This by no means is an exhaustive list of countries showing interest in DAOs, cryptocurrencies, and blockchain technology in general.
-Even countries like Iran and China, which either cracked down on cryptocurrency transactions or outlawed them altogether, are rumored to be mulling over plans to introduce their own state-owned cryptocurrencies.
+Countries like Iran and China had either cracked down on cryptocurrency transactions or outlawed them altogether in the past.
+Today, they seem to have come around to the idea.
+They are rumored to be mulling over plans to introduce their own state-owned cryptocurrencies.

 It looks like governments and institutions like the European Union recognize the potential of blockchain technology.
 But they all have their reasons to remain hesitant:

 - Repressive regimes wouldn't like it if their subjects conducted business, organized or financed political activism through DAOs.
 DAO participants want to evade the control of a central authority.
 Repressive regimes will do anything to stop that.